From Quantum Shots to Training Data: Reorganizing Measurement Records in Quantum Machine Learning: Introduction

 \section{Introduction}

-Near-term quantum learning is limited not only by circuit design and hardware noise, but also by the finite way in which quantum systems are observed.
-A quantum circuit does not expose an exact feature vector in a single execution.
-Instead, it must be run repeatedly, producing a finite shot record that is later converted into data for a learning algorithm.
-This conversion step is often treated as a technical detail.
-In this paper, we show that it can directly affect predictive performance.
+Every quantum learning experiment ends the same way: a circuit runs many times, and each run returns one measured bitstring.
+Before anything can be learned, this pile of shots must become training data.
+The step looks like bookkeeping, and it is usually treated that way.
+Almost every pipeline averages all shots of a time step into a single expectation-value estimate and moves on.
+This study examines the statistical consequences of the usual practice of averaging all shots at each time step.

+This convention is well motivated because expectation values are the quantities predicted by theory and estimated in experiments.
+A learning pipeline, however, does not consume observables.
+It consumes training examples, and it cares about two things only: how many there are and how noisy each one is.
+The moment a measurement record becomes training data, a physics convention quietly turns into a statistical decision: spend all measurements on making one example clean, or make several examples that are merely clean enough.
+No single choice can suit every task, budget, and noise level.

+Averaging everything is one end of a dial.
+It buys the cleanest possible feature vector but pays with scarcity.
+Thousands of circuit executions collapse into a handful of training examples, and too few examples relative to the number of features destabilizes regression~\cite{hsu2012random}.
+The opposite end, keeping every shot as its own example, buys abundance but pays with noise, and noisy features systematically shrink fitted coefficients~\cite{fuller1987measurement}.
+Between these extremes lies an entire range of aggregations.
+Nothing in the record forces either convention, and the record does not care which one tradition prefers.

-We study this effect in quantum reservoir computing (QRC), where a fixed quantum dynamical system generates nonlinear temporal features and only a classical readout is trained \cite{fujii2017harnessing,nakajima2019boosting,mujal2021opportunities,kubota2022noise,palacios2024role}.
-QRC is therefore a particularly clean setting for isolating the role of measurement-record organization: the reservoir, task, and quantum executions can be kept fixed while only the way in which measured features are presented to the readout is changed.
+Quantum reservoir computing (QRC) is a clean place to study this dial~\cite{fujii2017harnessing,nakajima2019boosting,mujal2021opportunities}.
+A fixed quantum circuit transforms an input sequence into measured features, and only a classical readout is trained.
+The circuit, the targets, and the measurement record can therefore be held completely fixed while the aggregation alone changes.
+Whatever happens to the forecast is attributable to the aggregation because nothing else moved.

-On real hardware, the readout observes neither an exact reservoir state nor a noiseless feature vector.
-The standard expectation-value (EV) protocol averages all shots at a time step into one feature vector.
-This suppresses sampling noise, but it also makes many costly circuit executions contribute only one training example.
-Raw stacking makes the opposite choice: every shot becomes a separate example.
-It gives the readout many examples, but each one is maximally noisy, which can attenuate fitted coefficients and flatten predictions \cite{fuller1987measurement,carroll2006measurement}.
-Under the same quantum budget, EV and Raw are therefore opposite compromises: few clean examples versus many noisy ones.